Innov8ion-developer/pokebot/README.md

 Call it Pokemon and use “Restricted”
 ![Alt text](/../screenshots/part2/Picture16.png?raw=true "")

-Add synonyms, so you do need to train the bot as hard
+Add a few pokemon as synonyms to the entity
 ![Alt text](/../screenshots/part2/Picture17.png?raw=true "")

 Add some expressions like "Who is Pikachu?", like the screenshot below.